Skip to main content

 What if I don't have a C-wire?

 About 40% of US homes lack a C-wire.
 The Amazon Smart Thermostat requires one and ships no adapter.
 The ecobee Smart Thermostat Premium and ecobee Smart Thermostat Essential both include a Power Extender Kit (PEK) in the box — that's the cleanest no-C-wire path.
-Google Nest options offer the optional Nest Power Connector at $25 extra.
+Google Nest options offer the optional Nest Power Connector as a separate accessory.
 Decision rule: no C-wire and you don't want to open walls means the ecobee family.

 Ecobee vs Nest: which one should I buy in 2026?